sahil9818336328/Scroll/README.md

 # Scroll project

-### Click on the link and scroll to that particular section in the website .
+### Click the link and scroll to that particular section in the website .

+### View my deployed app at :- https://sahil9818336328.github.io/Scroll/

 # Technologies used: